A hand gripping a large knife in a dirty tiled bathroom

 The fear isn’t that someone is after you.
 It’s that you might be the problem.

-essential Psychological Thrillers:
+Essential Psychological Thrillers:

 The Machinist • Black Swan • Enemy